ZenAlert/Linux-ZenAlert-Healt-Monitor/README.md

 * Make script executable: chmod +x healtmonitor.sh
 * Use crontab for execute the script every five minute

+edit crontab configuration file:

 	crontab -e

 and append this line at end of crontab configuration file:

 	*/5 * * * * /mypath/healtmonitor.sh

 save and exit